apache/arrow/docs/source/cpp/acero/developer_guide.rst

 --------------------------------

 This method is called once at the start of the plan.
-Most nodes ignore this method (any neccesary initialization should happen in the construtor or Init).
+Most nodes ignore this method (any neccesary initialization should happen in the constructor or Init).
 However, source nodes will typically provide a custom implementation.
 Source nodes should schedule whatever tasks are needed to start reading and providing the data.
 Source nodes are usually the primary creator of tasks in a plan.